t1/deployer/TUTORIAL.md

 ## Bundles

 Now that you know about the building blocks, you should start to actually use them.
-Do it for maybe two or three artifacts and their loggers, then come back.
+Do it for maybe two or three deployables and their loggers, then come back.
 Yeah: Take a break from reading this tutorial.
 Do it for real.
 Now!

 Welcome back!
 You now have a `deployer.root.bundle` that looks somewhat similar to this: